bgg11117/SESAME-BERT/README.md

 # SESAME-BERT

 Code for the paper "SESAME-BERT: Attention for Anywhere".
-The code is based on google-research/bert .
+Code forthcoming (early October).
+The code is based on google-research/bert.

 ## Requirements